ekumagair/GeometrySpaceShooter/PRIVACY_POLICY.md

 | Collection of app diagnostics | App functionality, analytics |
 | User’s device and other identifiers | Advertising or marketing, analytics, app functionality, fraud prevention, security, and compliance |

--All of the data collected by the SDK encrypted in transit.
+- All of the data collected by the SDK encrypted in transit.
--None of the listed data types are collected ephemerally.
+- None of the listed data types are collected ephemerally.

 This information can also be found on Unity's documentation: https://docs.unity.com/ads/en-us/manual/GoogleDataSafety